codedx/codedx-kubernetes/setup/core/docs/storage/expand-volumes.md

 ```
 kubectl get pv
 ```

+>Note: It may take some time for the MariaDB volumes to disappear.
+Do not proceed if they still show in the above command's output.

 6) Edit your run-setup.ps1 script by updating the volume-related Code Dx deployment script parameters (those with a `VolumeSizeGiB` suffix).